page_title_detailed

 To learn more about clinical trials, talk to your doctors.
 Because trials usually focus on very specific types of breast cancer, guidelines to enroll are strict and may be based on your prior treatments, type of cancer, age, and other factors.

-In addition to general clinical trials resources, you can find clinical trials at Metastatic Trial Search, powered by BreastCancerTrials.org.
+In addition to general clinical trials resources, you can find clinical trials on the Metastatic trial search page, powered by BreastCancerTrials.org.
 This is a trial search engine designed specifically for people with stage IV breast cancer.
 It allows you to search by age, zip code, gender, breast cancer subtype, and even sites of metastasis.

 about_this_page_tabbed_module